RamaVishnuCandra/Clifftop/README.md

 Whatever it is I am, it probably compares to numerous minority lifestyles if it's unusual.
 I think for myself, including in relation to godliness and identification and spiritual metaphysics and so forth.
 But I also like learning how to write and revise semantically, and that type of intellectual “and so forth.”
 Thanks.

+### now some notes for myself about how I want to work with GitHub

+Mostly just experimentation within my own repository to see how branches are used, but with consideration of how what I'm doing shows up on Pages.

 ### the rest of this page, so far

 From this point down, this page was just some notes initially given by the site.
 I'll update as I'm ready.
 “Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for